 How to recover data from Apple Fusion Drive (Core Storage and APFS)

 Some Mac computers of Apple, such as iMac and Mac Mini, provide an additional storage option referred to as Fusion Drive.
-This logical combination of an SSD and HDD which function as a single logical volume is a great way to achieve balance between the high performance of flash storage and the low cost per gigabyte of rotating disks, yet, the technology itself is not without its flaws from the perspective of reliability: software issues, sudden loss of connection between the drives or various user mistakes often result in the loss of user files and urgent necessity to recover data from a Fusion Drive while the hybrid nature of the storage adds complexity to the procedure.
+This logical combination of an SSD and HDD is a great way to achieve balance between the high performance of flash storage and the low cost per gigabyte of rotating disks.
+Yet, the technology itself is not without its flaws from the perspective of reliability.
+Software issues, sudden loss of connection between the drives or various user mistakes often result in the loss of user files and urgent necessity to recover data from a Fusion Drive.
+However, the hybrid nature of the storage adds complexity to the procedure.

-Data on Fusion Drive gets distributed between the two devices without mirroring or parity calculations and on top of that is heavily fragmented.
+Data on Fusion Drive gets distributed between the two devices without mirroring or parity calculations.
+On top of that, it is heavily fragmented.
 The metadata needed for its correct reading is located on both components, thus, when separated, each of them becomes unusable from the point of view of data recovery.
 Fortunately, when both drives are physically intact and the critical metadata hasn’t been severely damaged, UFS Explorer Professional Recovery is able to put the parts of Fusion Drive together, restore its structure and bring back integral files.
 Yet, to perform the procedure correctly, one needs to take into account the peculiarities of storage organization, which are basically determined by the version of macOS employed on your Mac: